carlosamcruz/maoonchain/README.md

 # To Run Smart Ordinals

-The following instructions will help you to set the project up:
+The following instructions will help you to setup the project from the current repo:

 ```
  git clone https://github.com/carlosamcruz/maoonchain